helmuthdu/web-components/packages/custom-elements/README.md

 # You ~~may~~ don't need a javascript library for your components

 Have you ever asked yourself how many times you wrote a Button component using different libraries or frameworks?
 Components are the base block of any Web project, but with all the changes and new frameworks appearing, it can be hard to reuse or keep them updated.
-As result, increasing the development time.
+As a result, increasing the development time.

 To solve this problem, Web Components can simplify this process since they work natively with the Browsers and can also be integrated into any JS Framework/Library.